SERG-Delft/cs4300/2021/index.md

 To that aim, students might make use of (i) mining software repositories techniques, (ii) artificial intelligence and/or machine learning, (iii) program analysis and AST parsing, (iv) qualitative research and/or controlled experiment methods, and (iv) any other method as long as agreed with the lecturer.

-At the end of the quarter, students have to deliver (i) all the tools they developed, (ii) all the data they collect, (iii) a 6-10 pages double-column paper report.
+At the end of the quarter, students have to deliver (i) all the tools they developed, (ii) all the data they collect, (iii) a 6-10 pages double-column paper report, (iv) a 15-minutes video that summarises the project, (v) a group weekly diary that reports how each student spent their hours.
 Finally, students will present their work in a "conference style" afternoon.

+Do you need help with coming up with a project?
+Look at our (private) "project ideas" page in Brightspace, or talk to me.

 ## Schedule